leoken/framework/README.md

 ## Activating within your Theme

-We understand you may not want to use all the features, so it's normal that you only reduce the number of queries that your theme executes.
-Our modular approach means that you only need to add theme support (i.e. the functions below) that you need (within functions.php).
+We understand you may not want to use all the features, so it's only normal that you reduce the number of queries that your theme executes.
+Our modular approach means that you can do just that.
+Just add any or all of the functions below to grab what you need (within functions.php).

 	add_theme_support( 'tf_food_menu' );
 	add_theme_support( 'tf_events' );